Sagiri/pluck/README.md

 Insert Jambo's battle string loader and battle script setword hacks to you ROM, if you haven't done so already.
 Additionally, if you didn't insert setword as command 0xFA, update the `.byte 0xFA` in `bs_setword` in `battlescripts.s`.

-If necessary, change `move_scripts` in `constants.s`.
-The default address of this table is for MrDollSteak's patch, so if it is there, you will not need to modify this.

 You may need to change `EFFECT_PLUCK` in `constants.s`.
 This is the move effect that will be assigned to Pluck (and Bug Bite) in move editor, so make sure you go with something otherwise unused.
-Note that if you haven't repointed `move_scripts`, you shouldn't set `EFFECT_PLUCK` above 213.
+Note that if you haven't repointed the table of move effects, you shouldn't set `EFFECT_PLUCK` above 213.

 If you're using the updated Sitrus Berry effect, make sure you uncomment (i.e. remove the `//`) from `#define UPDATED_SITRUSBERRY_EFFECT` in `src/global.h`.
 To be clear, this will only update the Sitrus Berry effect (to recover 25% HP) in the context of this particular move effect.